zeekus/textfiles/pschism_build_document_with_spack.md

 ### Step 6: Spack Configuration
 ----

-In this sections we create a `config.yaml`, `modules.yaml`, `packages.yaml`, and `compilers.yaml`.
-These files are created in '/modeling/spack/etc/spack/.' on our test system.
-The files need to go in your './spack/etc' folder.
-Each of these files in Spack serve different configuration purposes.
+In this section, we create four configuration files: `config.yaml`, `modules.yaml`, `packages.yaml`, and `compilers.yaml.
+These files are initially created in '/$SPACK_ROOT/etc/spack/'.
+Each of these files serves different configuration purposes in Spack.
+We defined the $SPACK_ROOT in step 2.

 The following explains how they are used by spack.

 1. **config.yaml**:
    - The `config.yaml` file stores global configuration settings for Spack.